-All of these headlines are from the last couple of weeks.
+All of these headlines reflecting compromised ethics are real-life examples from just a two-week window in 2019.
 They link through to the source if you want to read the details later.
 I can’t help but notice we are seeing Solicitors Disciplinary Tribunal decisions around a breach of ethics on a near-daily basis.

 It is true that Solicitors are held to a higher standard when it comes to ethics.
 The SRA Code of Conduct requires people who work in law firms “act with integrity” and “behave in a way that maintains the trust the public places in you and in the provision of legal services”.